 Running a pilot program with existing resources is a great way to check how a highly-targeted personalized marketing activity would work on your target accounts.

-Are you wondering about how to get started with an ABM pilot before taking a full-fledged dive into it?
 Fret not, we are here today to guide you.
 From planning to execution, we’ll explore the key characteristics of a successful ABM pilot program, step-by-step.

 Step 1 – Define Pilot Program Scope